-Option Description -p,port <port_number></port_number> Set the port number that gatord uses to communicate with the host.
+Option Description -p,port <port_number> uds</port_number> Set the port number that gatord uses to communicate with the host.
 The default is 8080.
 If you use the argument uds, the TCP socket is disabled and an abstract Unix domain socket is created.
 This socket is named streamline-data.
-If you use Android, creating a Unix domain socket is useful because gatord is prevented from creating a TCP server socket.
-Alternatively, you can connect to localhost: <local_port> in Streamline using:</local_port> adb forward tcp: <local_port> localabstract:streamline-data</local_port> -a,allow-command Allows you to run a command on the target during profiling.
-Specify the command in the Start view. - Caution - If you use this option, an unauthenticated user could run arbitrary commands on the target using Streamline.
+If you use Android, creating a Unix domain socket is useful because gatord is usually prevented from creating a TCP server socket.
+Alternatively, you can connect to localhost:<local_port> in Streamline using:</local_port> adb forward tcp: <local_port> localabstrac\ t:streamline-data</local_port> -a,allow-command Allows you to run a command on the target during profiling.
+The command is specified in the Start view.
+Caution: If you use this option, an unauthenticated user could run arbitrary commands on the target using Streamline.